OluwafunmilayoB12/Project-2/README.md

 ## CONTEXT AND PROBLEM

 Posh Hairs' business based in Ghana.
-Recently, The Finance and the Operational teams noticed that **the business lacks an accurate profitability model for its most expensive products, leading the business to actively lose profit margin on high-value international orders due to chronic operational failures.
+Recently, The Finance and the Operational teams noticed that the business lacks an accurate profitability model for its most expensive products, leading the business to actively lose profit margin on high-value international orders due to chronic operational failures.

 ### Problem Statement
  "The company is losing profit margin on high-value international orders.
 This affects the Finance and Operations Teams by Low Profit Margin and unsustainable Logistics cost.
  We need to answer which combinations are profitable and which combinations must be stopped.
- We need to help them achieve High net profit Margin and identify the combinationscausing the loss, measured by Profit Margin and Logistics cost.
+ We need to help them achieve High net profit Margin and identify the combinations causing the loss, measured by Profit Margin and Logistics cost.
  Solving it will Improve the profit and Logistics decisions become data driven while ignoring it will harm the business finances in the long run"

 ---